 To teach at the secondary level, it’s necessary to choose a subject area as your specialization.
 Practically, this takes the form of a subject area endorsement, which is a notation on your teaching certificate indicating you have the necessary education to teach your subject area.
 To get endorsed, you need to complete certain coursework within your given subject area, usually at the bachelor’s level.
 Below are some common specializations:

-This specialization focuses on teaching neurodiverse children in creative classroom environments.
+A specialization in special education focuses on teaching neurodiverse children in creative classroom environments.
 Teachers focus on behavior management strategies, conflict resolution, and parental intervention.
 To earn this endorsement, coursework in areas like multicultural learning, positive behavior support and school consultation is necessary.

 Those with an interest and background in history often choose to specialize in the subject as teachers.
 At the secondary level, history teachers need a global scope and may teach advanced placement (AP) courses like comparative government and politics, macroeconomics, and United States Government.
 Coursework for this endorsement includes topics like European history, geography, economics, global studies, and non-western history.

 Teachers who specialize in mathematics teach courses like geometry, statistics, algebra, trigonometry, and calculus at both the standard and AP level.
 To earn an endorsement for this subject area, teachers are required to demonstrate an ability to communicate mathematical ideas, explain problem-solving approaches, examine relationships within mathematics, and connect the subject to other disciplines.